Chas W. Freeman Jr.: National Intelligence Council appointment controversy

-Robert Dreyfuss has written that, "Though Blair strongly defended Freeman, the two men got no support from an anxious White House, which took (politely put) a hands-off approach.
+Robert Dreyfuss wrote that "Though Blair strongly defended Freeman, the two men got no support from an anxious White House, which took (politely put) a hands-off approach.
 Seeing the writing on the wall—all over the wall, in fact—Freeman came to the conclusion that, even if he could withstand the storm, his ability to do the job had, in effect, already been torpedoed."

 On March 10, Freeman bowed out.
-A fuller account of this whole affair was published by James M. Wall in The Link in mid-2009 (PDF here.)
+A fuller account of this whole affair was published by James M. Wall in The Link.

-Freeman then issued a full statement on his reasons for withdrawal, stating, "I do not believe the National Intelligence Council could function effectively while its chair was under constant attack by unscrupulous people with a passionate attachment to the views of a political faction in a foreign country," and he identified the country as Israel.
+Freeman issued a statement on his reasons for withdrawal, stating, "I do not believe the National Intelligence Council could function effectively while its chair was under constant attack by unscrupulous people with a passionate attachment to the views of a political faction in a foreign country," and he identified the country as Israel.
 He wrote that the "outrageous agitation" following the leak of his pending appointment initially to Politico would raise questions about whether the Obama administration would be able to make independent decisions "about the Middle East and related issues."
 He cited especially interference by Israel supporters, writing:

 The libels on me and their easily traceable email trails show conclusively that there is a powerful lobby determined to prevent any view other than its own from being aired.
 The tactics of the Israel lobby plumb the depths of dishonour and indecency and include character assassination, selective misquotation, the wilful distortion of the record, the fabrication of falsehoods, and an utter disregard for the truth. ...
 The aim of this lobby is control of the policy process through the exercise of a veto over the appointment of people who dispute the wisdom of its views, the substitution of political correctness for analysis, and the exclusion of any and all options for decision by Americans and our government other than those that it favors.

 After his withdrawal Freeman gave an interview to Robert Dreyfuss in The Nation saying he regretted he did not identify his attackers as "right-wing Likud in Israel and its fanatic supporters here"—what he called the "(Avigdor) Lieberman lobby."
 He also said that President Obama may have been able to deflect the attacks from Democrats if he had stepped in sooner, but acknowledged that he and the National Intelligence Council still "would have been subjected to a slanderous attack", making the job near impossible.
 He said that these attacks were meant to dissuade other critics of Israel from accepting government positions, but he had received messages from a number of Jews who also disagreed with Israel's policies.